vortexisalpha/selenium-wordle/README.md

 This chromedriver is just a sample file.
 To find the one that works with your chrome, look at your chrome version and install the necessary chromedriver associated with that version:
 https://chromedriver.chromium.org/downloads

+Install the selenium webdriver with pip aswell to use this code: pip install selenium
+OR
+pip3 install selenium